 Better known as the world’s most famous beer festival!
 If you fancy drinking with the locals in Munich whilst learning of Bavarian traditions then this is for you, and wait, it gets better.
 You can celebrate the festival while cruising on a riverboat on the Mississippi River with a fantastic view of the St. Louis skyline.

-Choose which October days (the 9th or 16th) you want to spend savouring authentic German food and dancing to live German music (you might feel better about doing this once you’ve really appreciated the beer!)
+Choose which days between the 17th September and 3rd October 2022 you want to spend savouring authentic German food and dancing to live German music (you might feel better about doing this once you’ve really appreciated the beer!)

 We definitely want to be part of this celebration now where you can toast to good friends and fun times on the river- who says it needs to be summer to feel the festival vibe?!